NEA, Alphabet Inc's Verily team up to fight dengue with AI

 The cart is set to be tested at NEA’s Tampines West study site later this month.

-For the trial, two carts will be deployed - one on the ground level and another on a high floor - to ensure that the male Wolbachia mosquitoes are released more evenly.
+For the trial, two carts will be deployed on the ground level and on higher floors - to ensure that the male Wolbachia mosquitoes are released more evenly.

 With more of such male Wolbachia mosquitoes in the environment, there is a higher chance that the existing female Aedes aegypti will mate with them and lay sterile eggs, according to NEA.